dhall-lang/dhall-lang/standard/README.md

 normal form.
 This is similar to "executing" the program represented by the given Dhall expression.

+β-normalization has the form:

+    t₀ ⇥ t₁

-You can find the β-normalization semantics in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [β-normalization](./beta-normalization.md)